Internet-Draft SCION I-D July 2024

 All path segments are invertible: A core-segment can be used bidirectionally, and an up-segment can be converted into a down-segment, or vice versa, depending on the direction of the end-to-end path.
 This means that all path segments can be used to send data traffic in both directions.

-1.2.2.2.
+1.3.2.2.
 ISD and AS numbering

 The inter-domain SCION routing is based on the <ISD, AS> tuple.
 Although a complete SCION address is composed of the <ISD, AS, endpoint address> 3-tuple, the endpoint address is not used for inter-domain routing or forwarding.
-The endpoint address can be of variable length, does not need to be globally unique, and can thus be an IPv4, IPv6, or MAC address, for example - in fact, the endpoint address is the "normal", currently used, non-SCION-specific endpoint address.
+The endpoint address can be of variable length, does not need to be globally unique, and can thus be an IPv4, IPv6, or link layer address, for example - in fact, the endpoint address is the "normal", currently used, non-SCION-specific endpoint address.

 Note: As a consequence of the fact that SCION relies on existing routing protocols (e.g., IS-IS, OSPF, SR) and communication fabric (e.g., IP, MPLS) for intra-domain forwarding, existing internal routers do not need to be changed to support SCION.

-1.2.2.3.
+1.3.2.3.
 Control Service

 The control service is responsible for the path exploration and registration processes in the control plane.
 It is the main control-plane infrastructure component within each SCION AS.
 The control service of an AS has the following tasks: